The Assessment

 Story & Plot Summary: The Assessment

-Quick Plot Summary: The Assessment is a Science Fiction, Drama, Thriller film that explores futuristic concepts and technological possibilities while examining humanity.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2025, The Assessment is a Science Fiction, Drama, Thriller film directed by Fleur Fortuné.
+The narrative explores futuristic concepts and technological possibilities while examining humanity.
+This summary provides a scannable look at the movie's central conflict involving Elizabeth Olsen.

 Story Breakdown